-My name is Elizabeth Conant, and I am a middle-aged, single mom to a precocious, funny eleven year old boy named Elihu.
+My name is Elizabeth Conant, and I began writing these posts as a middle-aged, single mom to a precocious, funny seven year old boy named Elihu.

 In the life that late I led, I was married to a guitar player.
 I worked as a musician, singer and teacher.
 I was lucky to travel a fair amount and experienced a mixed bag of life adventures.
 My husband and I lived in Chicago for many years, and we enjoyed performing together for over two decades.

 It was there that my husband told me that he had a girlfriend in town, and that they’d already been together for a few years… and that she was pregnant.
 She was quite a bit younger than us, and I knew her too, as she’d been a waitress at our cafe on occasion.
-(By this time I had also learned my ex had another child; a daughter with another woman our own age whom my ex had known years before.
-The child was born in another state, one month premature and two months before Elihu’s own birth in late April.
-It was a lot for my heart to deal with.)
+By this time I had also learned my ex had still another child; a daughter with a woman our own age whom my ex had known years before.
+It was a lot for me to process all at once.

-My husband continued to live at home with us during the pregnancy; he continued to tell me he was confused and unsure of what he wanted.
-Even after months of a surreal, dream-like existence of painful emotions and fragile expectations, when he finally told me, a few months before the birth of his third child, that he felt his life was to be with his new family, it was nonetheless the most stunning, heart-rending news I’d ever heard.
-It was profoundly disorienting to say the least.
-In one simple declaration, my partner of 22 years had ended my role in his life.
+My husband continued to live at home with us during the pregnancy; he told me that he was confused and unsure of what he wanted.
+Even after months of a surreal, dream-like existence it was nonetheless the most stunning, heart-rending thing to hear him say he had decided to start over with his new family.
+Just like that, my partner of 22 years had ended my role in his life.
 I asked him repeatedly how he envisioned the new logistics, but he just kept putting me off, saying that everything would sort itself out in time.
-Despite my months of self-deception, I could no longer deny that something had to be done; the situation was not going to solve itself.
+After months of self-deception, I could no longer deny that something had to be done; the situation was not going to solve itself.
 So I began to make a plan.

-So here it was; the big shift.
+Here it was; the big shift.
 I could no longer pretend that things might be going back to life as I’d previously known it.
-All of our lives changed in that moment; our son wouldn’t grow up with his father living at home; we would no longer share all those precious milestones of our son’s childhood as husband and wife… and just where exactly our home was to be now, that too was up for grabs.
+Our son wouldn’t grow up with his father living at home, we would no longer share all those precious milestones of our son’s childhood as husband and wife… and just where exactly our home was to be now, that too was up for grabs.
 I would be a single mother.
 And now, divorce would no longer be someone else’s sad story – it would be mine too.

-A fresh start was the only option for my mental health, clarity and mothering ability.
-I piloted my way through the following weeks in a daze, making plans from my head, while my heart dragged behind, wondering if there wasn’t some way to repair things, to save the marriage… Finally, after months of logistic feats and careful planning, while my husband was on the road with his girlfriend and newborn baby, I held a house sale, packed up what was left and moved cross-country to live next door to my parents in upstate NY.
-Elihu began his school years here and I began, begrudgingly at first, to learn about life in the country.
+A fresh start was the only option for my mental health and clarity.
+I piloted my way through the following weeks in a daze, making plans from my head, while my heart dragged behind, wondering if there wasn’t some way to repair things, to save the marriage… Finally, after months of logistic feats and careful planning, while my husband was on the road with his girlfriend and newborn baby, I held a house sale, packed up what was left and moved cross-country to live next door to my parents in rural upstate New York.

-The height of our drama is now six years past, and our son, thankfully, remembers no other life than belonging to two separate households (he was 5 when we left Illinois and his dad remained in our old home).
+The height of our drama is now long past, and my son, thankfully, remembers no other life than belonging to two separate households (he was 5 when we left Illinois and his father remained in our old home).
 He hasn’t been greatly traumatized by the change in plans; the life he has suits him fine and for the most part he’s a happy kid.
-Instead, I’m the one who still has to work on it daily.
-I’m grateful for this new, unexpected life, but I miss the “what might have beens” more than I should.
+Instead, I’m the one who still has to work on it.
+I’m grateful for this new, unexpected life, but I still do miss ‘what might have been’ more than I should.
 But truthfully, things are so very much better these days.
 Time has helped ease the pain.
 There’s still a sorrow in my heart, but I know that our life was made immeasurably better by our having moved here.